FastTrack™ Strategic Planning System

 Instructions: This step turns your ranked SWOT lists into a practical plan.
 Review the rankings, understand the two summary scores, and (optionally) refine close calls before you choose how many items to carry forward.

 1. Review ranked lists: Each item shows an Importance (0–100) score and a bar.
-Higher scores = higher priority within that category.
+Higher scores = higher priority in that category.

 2. Understand your strategic position: Two summary gauges combine the category scores: